-Domain 7: Event and Incident Response, Continuity of Operations, and Service Restoration
+Domain 6: Event and Incident Response, Continuity of Operations, and Service Restoration (EIR)

-Objective and Practices Target MIL Notes (Evidence Supporting MIL Selection) 1.
-Detect Cybersecurity Events a) There is a point of contact (person or role) to whom cybersecurity events could be reported.
-MIL1 b) Detected cybersecurity events are reported . c) Cybersecurity events are logged and tracked.

-Objecti ve an d Pr actices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) MIL2 d) Criteria are established for cybersecurity event detection (e.g., what constitutes an event, where to look for events). e) There is a repository where cybersecurity events are logged based on the established criteria. f) Event information is correlated to support incident analysis by identifying patterns, trends, and other common features.
-MIL3 g) Cybersecurity event detection activities are adjusted based on information from the organization's risk register and threat profile to help detect known threats and monitor for identified risks. h) The common operating picture for the function is monitored to support the identification of cybersecurity events.
+Objecti ve an d Pr actices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) 1.
+Det ect C yber security Events a) There is a point of contact (e.g., person or role) to whom cybersecurity events are reported.
+MIL1 b) Detected cybersecurity events are reported . c) Cybersecurity events are logged and tracked (SA-1c).
+MIL2 d) Criteria are established for cybersecurity event detection (e.g., what constitutes an event, where to look for events). e) There is a repository where cybersecurity events are logged based on the established criteria. f) Event information is correlated to support incident analysis by identifying patterns, trends, and other common features.
+MIL3 g) Cybersecurity event detection activities are adjusted based on information from the organization's risk register (RM-2m) and function's threat profile (TVM-2d) to help detect known threats and monitor for identified risks. h) The COP for the function is monitored to support the identification of cybersecurity events (SA-3b).
 2. Esc alate Cyb ersecurity Events and Declare Incidents a) Criteria for cybersecurity event escalation are established , including cybersecurity incident declaration criteria.
-MIL1 b) Cybersecurity events are analyzed to support escalation and the declaration of cybersecurity incidents. c) Escalated cybersecurity events and incidents are logged and tracked . d) Criteria for cybersecurity event escalation, including cybersecurity incident criteria, are established based on the potential effect to the function.
-MIL2 e) Criteria for cybersecurity event escalation, including cybersecurity incident declaration criteria, are updated at an organization-defined frequency. f) There is a repository where escalated cybersecurity events and cybersecurity incidents are logged and tracked to closure.
+MIL1 b) Cybersecurity events are analyzed to support escalation and the declaration of cybersecurity incidents. c) Escalated cybersecurity events and incidents are logged and tracked.